Olisa Metuh: Early life and career

-Chief Olisa Metuh was born at Otolo, Nnewi North, in Anambra State, southeastern Nigeria.
+Metuh was born at Otolo, Nnewi North, in Anambra State, southeastern Nigeria.

-He obtained a Bachelor of Law degree from the University of Nigeria, Nsukka in Enugu State and was called to the Nigerian bar in 1988.
+He obtained a Bachelor of Law degree from the University of Nigeria, Nsukka, in Enugu State and was called to the Nigerian bar in 1988.

 He began his law career at Olisianunba Chambers, a law firm owned by his father.
 In 1990, he established a partnership firm called Metuh, Okafor & Associates, where he served as the managing solicitor.

 In 1991, he was appointed as the chairman of Legend Properties Limited, a property management firm.

-He later registered as an Investment Adviser with the Securities and Exchange Commission (SEC).
+He later registered as an investment adviser with the Securities and Exchange Commission (SEC).

-In 1996, he established a Law Firm, Olisa Metuh and Co, to provide services in legal practice, real estate and share acquisitions.
+In 1996, he established a law firm, Olisa Metuh and Co., to provide services in legal practice, real estate and share acquisitions.

 Political life

 He began his political career as the coordinator of the Igbo United Congress.
 While serving in that capacity, he was also a member of the finance committee of People's National Forum (PNF).

-He served as a pioneer member of the national finance committee of the People's Democratic Party.
+He served as a pioneer member of the national finance committee of the Peoples Democratic Party.